really-simple-decentralized-syndication/.github/profile/README.md

 1. **demo-writer:** A user-friendly onboarding tutorial to generate keys and social posts.
 2. **instance-nodejs:** The heart of the RSDS protocol.
 It validates, stores, and distributes the post information.
-3. **demo-reader:** A platform that displays the information from the DID network in a user-friendly format.
+3. **demo-reader:** A platform that displays the information from the RSDS network in a user-friendly format.

 ## Repositories